Have you ever had one of those experiences where the phone rings and you just know something bad has happened?

 “Tomorrow … ” Lin repeats, her voice faint.
 “I’ll call and tell my mum – or Mick or whoever she sends – to pick me up by the corner, near the trees.
 I don’t want them to come up here.”

 “But … ” she continues.

 “You will go with me, right?
 Until we see the car?”

 “Good … ”

-Lin doesn’t say a word, once she gets the sleeping bag.
-She just collapses on the mattress and is almost immediately asleep again.
+Then she just sort of collapses and is almost immediately asleep again.

-I want to follow now that I have all of my bed to myself, but even when I close my eyes I can’t relax again, at least not right away.
+I want to go to sleep as well but even when I close my eyes I can’t relax again, at least not right away.
 I keep thinking of the clock … of how little time we have.